mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsData) SetHeader(v string)
 ```

-SetHeader gets a reference to the given datadog.NullableString and assigns it to the Header field.
+SetHeader gets a reference to the given common.NullableString and assigns it to the Header field.

 <a name="ReportsData.SetHeaderNil"></a>
 ### func \(\*ReportsData\) [SetHeaderNil](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_data.go#L230>)